 There is quite a lot of seismic damage across the crag, there is the obvious visible areas of rock fall, & the less obvious movement of large blocks & pillars.
 Despite the earthquakes Rapaki has some of the best rock in the area & some of the best middle grade trad climbs.
 Pre earthquake there were around 31 recorded routes at the crag with only 3 protection bolts between them, two on Penile Decay & one on Banalarama, recently some climbers have decided that they would like to climb some of these routes & that to do so they are entitled to add more bolts.
-I have included all lines (in red) & variations (in green) that I have climbed or that I know have been climbed.
+All lines & variations that I have climbed or that I know have been climbed have been included.